-Asphyxial Deaths: Hanging, Strangulation, Suffocation, Drowning and Diatoms
+Asphyxial Deaths: Hanging, Strangulation, Drowning, Diatoms

 Mechanical, chemical and environmental asphyxia; ligature mark analysis in hanging vs strangulation; drowning signs and the diatom test for ante-mortem immersion; Indian medico-legal practice and evidence handling at the scene.